-Image Class Name Cost Description/Prerequisites Program Area Swimming Free Must pass BSA Swim Test before starting badge Aquatics Adults Only B The Great Adult Leader Required to bring own "Arm Floaties" Training Course Free This training will prepare you to be an amazing leader in your Troop!
+Image Class Name Cost Description/Prerequisites Program Area Swimming Free Must pass BSA Swim Test before starting badge Aquatics - Adults Only 111 The Great Adult Leader Required to bring own "Arm Floaties" Training Course Free This training will prepare you to be an amazing leader in your Troop!
 Become a Nap Safely Instructor!
 Earn your S'more Cooking and Hot Beverage Drinking Badges!
-Lodge No Prerequisites Trail to First Class Free Work on the outdoor skill requirements, such as knots and first aid, for the ranks leading up to First Class Rank Eagle's Nest No Prerequisites 63 Welding \$60 Recommended for older Scouts, equipment can be heavy and smaller Scouts have problems with the gloves & helmets Trades Craft Recommended for Scouts who are 2 nd class or higher in rank. av.
-Wilderness Survival Free It is required to participate in a survival campout on Thursday Evening Scout Skills Woodcarving Up to \$20 in Trad- ing Post Totin-Chip required, can be earned in camp Handicraft No Prerequisites 2 Woodwork \$20 Recommended for older scouts (14 and up) , use of tools, measuring math and need for independent focus to complete badge can be challenging for younger scouts Trades Craft Totin' Chip required, can be earned at camp
+Lodge 2 No Prerequisites The same of the sa Trail to First Class Free Work on the outdoor skill requirements, such as knots and first aid, for the ranks leading up to First Class Rank Eagle's Nest No Prerequisites 66 Welding \$60 Recommended for older Scouts, equipment can be heavy and smaller Scouts have problems with the gloves & helmets Trades Craft Recommended for Scouts who are 2 nd class or higher in rank.
+The state of the s Wilderness Survival Free It is required to participate in a survival campout on Thursday Evening Scout Skills Woodcarving Free Totin-Chip required, can be earned in camp Handicraft No Prerequisites 73 Woodwork \$20 Recommended for older scouts (14 and up) , use of tools, measuring math and need for independent focus to complete badge can be challenging for younger scouts Trades Craft Totin' Chip required, can be earned at camp

-All aquatics merit badges (see requirement #2 on each badge) and achievements specify that a Scout must complete the BSA Swim Test before doing any other requirements.
+^{}All aquatics merit badges (see requirement #2 on each badge) and achievements specify that a Scout must complete the BSA Swim Test before doing any other requirements.
 If a Scout cannot complete the "swimmer" swim test (See guide to safe Scouting) by the end of the first day of classes their schedule may be adjusted, and they may be moved to other classes outside of aquatics.
+They are encouraged to spend some time working on needed swimming skills in the Learn to Swim sessions also.